Cease and Desist Letter Template For Debt Collectors

 Future Debt Collectors

-The cease and desist letter applies only to the debt collector that you send it to, not to any other debt collectors that maybe calling you.
+The cease and desist letter applies only to the debt collector that you send it to, not to any other debt collectors that might be calling you.
 If your account is sold or assigned to a new collection agency, you will have to send a new cease and desist letter for that debt collector.
 You can use the same template, just make sure to update the account and collector information.

 Note that a cease and desist letter only applies to third-party debt collectors.
 It does not apply to the original creditor - the company who originally extended the account to you.